Wolfram70/Flow-Augmented-AST/README.md

             <var_1> = 10:
             <var_2> = 20;

-Variables are declared in the function prototype and thereafter used within the function.
+Variables can also be declared in the function prototype and thereafter be used within the function.

         def main(a,b,c)
             a=10:  #valid